BurlingtonCodeAcademy/jsi-march-2022-notes/week-01/structuring-your-directory.md

 ## Running a File

 Since "hello.js" is a JavaScript file we want to run it in a NodeJS environment.
 We can do so by using the command `node hello.js` in the terminal.

-Please note that this will only work if you are **inside** your "code" directory, where that file lives.
-Otherwise your computer won't be able to find the file!
+Note that this will only work if you are **inside** your "code" directory, where that file lives.

 When it runs successfully your program should print "Hello, world!" to the console.

 You can also use the `node` command without a file to enter a node environment in your terminal.
 This will allow you to write JavaScript directly in your terminal, and is a great way to try out some of the simple code snippets you might come across in our slide decks.

-Congratulations!
-You're a programmer now!
+Congratulations, you're a programmer now.